 Step 1.
 Understand your author brand story

 You write stories for a living, don’t you?
 So all you need to do is use your skills to create a story about your brand.
 It’s basically the “About Us” section on almost every website you visit.

 Make it engaging, add some interesting details, but be honest and transparent.
 Your actions, decisions, and flashbacks should be harmonized with the themes you use in your writing.

 Create the first draft of your brand story by answering the following questions:

 - How did it all start?

-- What life-changing event/moment/thought occurred to you so that you decided to start writing books professionally?
+- Why did you decide to start writing books professionally?